 How can agencies receive funds from the HPC?

-- We require reports back from the agencies to know how our funds were used.
+- We require reports (with receipts) from the agencies to know how our funds were used.

 How do the agencies use the funds?

-- These agencies are using the funds they receive from us to purchase items they often can’t get through Oregon Food Bank, NeighborImpact, or canned food drives.
+- These agencies are using the funds they receive from us to purchase items they may not often obtain through Oregon Food Bank, NeighborImpact, or canned food drives.